brenmcnamara/ML/papers/009/README.md

 The main problem ("people problem") that this paper is addressing is the need for better language models for language translation.
-The motivation of creating a better translation language translation model comes from the need to use these models for practical language translation needs.
+The motivation of creating better language translation models comes from the need to use these models for practical language translation needs.
 Aside from the immediate application of language translation, these models give us deeper insight into developing systems that learn semantics in human language which